 One of the immediate changes I noticed right after becoming uninsured, was an almost 300% price increase (y i k e s) for some of my migraine prescriptions.
-The first time I went to pick up medication after becoming uninsured, I was shocked—and thrust into action.
+The first time I went to pick up medication after becoming uninsured, I was shocked---and thrust into action.
 My medications had luckily been written for months out after I knew my coverage would end, so I reasoned that would at least give me time to learn more about where to go next.

-I knew my next step was finding ways to lower the costs of my life-saving medications in order to continue my care.
+I knew my next step was finding ways to lower the costs of my life-saving medications to continue my care.
 I previously wrote about low-cost options for migraine patients in pursuing care, and it was time to further engage with and implement some of those options for myself.

 One of the more difficult portions of this new uninsured landscape for me is doing further research and navigating healthcare, while the pain continues.
 It can be confusing to navigate the language and qualification processes for different levels of care, and it sure isn’t any easier with migraine.

 Upon applying for healthcare after losing my insurance, I was not able to obtain a plan through the marketplace nor am I eligible for Medicaid.
 I am in the process of learning more about why, but for now, I am in the weird space along with many other people who are necessarily uninsured.